 Decay is normal.
 In the natural process of aging, machinery wears out, buildings fall into disrepair, pictures fade, and our bodies lose their tone and strength.
 Scientists say, in fact, that everything in the universe is perpetually moving to greater and greater disorder-a state of entropy.
 You don't have to be a quantum physicist to know that even the most beautifully designed and well-built house will eventually crumble if left unattended.
-To keep anything fresh, alive, and in good order requires care, maintenance, and at times repair.
+To keep anything fresh, alive, and in good order requires care, maintenance, and at times, repair.

 A marriage is no different.
-Unless a marriage is kept fresh and nurtured, it will fade like an old photograph.
-Marriage is a dynamic love relationship between a man and a woman, and at every moment that relationship is either growing deeper and richer or stagnating and decaying.
-And all deteriorating marriages are at least pointing down a dark and lonely road that can end in divorce.
+No marriage can last unless it is kept fresh and nurtured.
+Marriage is a dynamic love relationship between a man and a woman, and at every moment that relationship is either growing deeper and richer, or stagnating and decaying.
+Maintaining a lasting love means guarding a marriage against deterioration.

-When Sarah showed me the family picture with her daddy

-missing, I realized (or at least admitted to myself for the first time) that I wasn't tuned in to the warning signs that my marriage and family life were in a state of entropy.
+When Sarah showed me the family picture with her daddy missing, I realized (or at least admitted to myself for the first time) that I wasn't tuned in to the warning signs that my marriage and family life were deteriorating, moving toward a state of entropy.